hackodezo/travelx/README.md

 ### About
 Travelx gives you access from over 2,500,000 Vacation Rental and Short term rentals listings across the world in over 200,000 travel destinations via 9 major service providers including Airbnb, HomeStay and much more...

+### Aim
+Our aim is to work on what we have created as part of a hackathon and scale it to new heights and release it as a Ruby Gem to not just fetch Vacation and Short Stay Rentals but also to filter out data on request.
+We envision it to be a Ruby Gem that sits on top of all short stay aggregrators.
+In order to do so we need full co-operation of the Ruby community and its invaluable contribution.

 ### Pre-Requisites:

 - Ruby Version: 2.2.3-p137